anxiety, depression, relationship and self-esteem therapist in san francisco, los angeles, and throughout california

 • Grief and loss

-You don’t like to complain because your life looks pretty good from the outside, but internally, you don’t feel that happy or satisfied with your life.
-You tell yourself you should be able to handle your problems on your own and that other people have it worse.
-But anxiety keeps you up at night, ruminating about possible things that could go wrong in the future or replaying conversations or events in your mind that you wished you could do over.
+From the outside, your life checks a lot of the boxes.
+You want to be grateful and you tell yourself to tough it out, reminding yourself that others have it worse.
+Still, anxiety keeps you up at night and your mind won’t quiet, ruminating about possible things that could go wrong in the future or replaying conversations or events in your mind that you wished you could do over.

-Anxiety, depression, identity and relationship therapy in san francisco
+Anxiety, depression, and relationship therapy in san francisco

 Or you may have found that person you thought was the one but now you’re facing issues in your relationship that you don’t know how to address.
 You could be going through a break-up or divorce and it feels like the rug has been pulled out from under you.
-You need a place to process the thoughts and feelings that are coming up around the separation.
+You’ve just moved to the city and you feel lonely and it feels harder to make friends than it did before.

 How can therapy help?